Meditation Goes Mainstream

 4. There’s An App For That

-Over 200 in fact, so the selection is plenty.
+Over 200 in fact, so the selection is plentiful.
 Headspace (free) is my recommendation for beginners.
 It works as a buddy system, walking you through ten minutes of meditation for ten days straight.
 Simple, yet effective – just like meditation.

 “I’m totally type-A, but I’ve been trying to meditate.
 I downloaded Simply Being ($1.99, App Store and Google Play), and I do it for five minutes a day,” says Melina Jampolis, MD, author of The Doctor on Demand Diet.
 “I like that it’s not too touchy-feely.”